State-to-State Car Shipping

 Open And Enclosed State-To-State Auto Transport

-There are two modes when it comes to shipping cars from state to state.
-These modes referred to as open and enclosed are pretty self-explanatory.
 The open shipping method is the most widely used one.
 It is the one that you most often get to see on highways where cars are stacked on the back of a semi without any solid walls/cover around them.
+Shipping via an open carrier exposes your vehicle to external elements which may result in damage, but such instances are quite rare.

 State-To-State Car Transport Rates